PlainOldKevin/EtchASketch/README.md

 * Down: Move the cursor backwards and draw
 * Right: Tilt the cursor clockwise
 * Left: Tilt the cursor counter-clockwise
-* C: Clear the screen
+* C: Clear the screen and reset cursor to origin